-Today I am sharing my recipe for Chicken Cook-Up Rice made with black-eyed peas.
+Chicken Cook-Up Rice made with black-eyed peas, with loose grains of rice, cooked down to be dried but tasty is a dream come true.
 Cook-up Rice is a traditional Guyanese one pot meal.
-In Guyana traditionally, we make cook-up rice on New Year’s Eve.
+In Guyana, we make cook-up rice on Ole Year's Nite (New Year's Eve).
 Guyanese around the world eat cook-up rice at midnight on New Years eve as a way to ring in the new year with prosperity.
 Imagine rice, peas or beans, some variety of protein or combination of protein, fresh herbs and vegetables cooked over a slow flame in a coconut milk bath.

 Traditionally cook-up rice is cooked outdoors over a coal pot or wood stove.
 This method of cooking added a bit of smokiness to the cook-up rice, a flavor that I long for often.
 In versions of cook-up rice you may find meat, poultry, smoked fish, and sometimes dried shrimp.
 Carrots and other root vegetables are often added as well.
 Most Guyanese make cook-up rice on Saturdays as it is an easy, uncomplicated, comfort food and can go a far way if unexpected visitors show up at your door.

 As children growing up in Guyana, my brother and I made many "bush cook-ups."
 A bush cook-up is a variety of cook-up rice, that neighborhood children sneak off to make, often when they are left unattended by parents.
 I remember one such day when my mother went down to the city center to shop and left my brother and I at home with clear instructions not the leave the house.
 We thought it was the perfect opportunity to have a "bush cook."